Skip to main content

 What else do we need to include in our diets in winter?

-To stay healthy all year round, we need to eat at least five portions of fruit and vegetables a day, as well as high-fibre or wholemeal starchy foods.
-It's also important to choose small amounts of unsaturated oils and spreads and to include protein.
+To stay healthy all year round, we need to eat at least five portions of fruit and vegetables a day - as well as high-fibre or wholemeal starchy foods.
+It's also important to choose small amounts of unsaturated oils and spreads, and to include protein.
 However, there are other things we can do in winter to stay well.

-It is also recommended that everyone should take a daily 10 mcg (400 IU) vitamin D supplement from September to April.
-"This is because the best source of vitamin D is sunlight and there are few rich sources of vitamin D through our diet," says Patel.
-"If you are concerned about your vitamin D levels, please speak to your GP."
+"This is because the best source of vitamin D is sunlight and there are few rich sources of vitamin D through our diet," says Pillai.
+"If you are concerned about your vitamin D levels, please speak to your doctor."

 Article history